 The Brink | Hackney

 A basement bar so secret everything in this photo besides the candle has been blurred to maintain anonymity.
-Find it, and you’ll enjoy a potent mix of bourbon and jazz, courtesy of a brilliant line-up of visiting guest musicians.
+Find it, and you’ll enjoy a potent mix of bourbon and live music, courtesy of a brilliant line-up of visiting guest musicians.
 READ MORE

 How to get in: Aim for the Off Broadway cocktail bar on Broadway Market.
 Then head downstairs…